JamieBort/Personal-Dashboard/README.md

     +-- master/main (production branch - only work that is mean to go live is merged into here)
         |
         |
-        +-- dev (all dev work is off of this branch. not until it passes does it go into master)
+        +-- dev -   All development work is off of this branch.
+                    Not until it passes does it go into the master branch.
             |
             |
             +-- hosting -   For hosting on my domains.